EmmanetD/Coffee-shop-sales-analysis/README.md

 - Country: Country of customer
 - Coffee Type: Name of the coffee (e.g., Espresso, Latte, Cappuccino)
 # Data Cleaning and Preparation
-- Currency: I changed the "Unit price (USD)" data type from number to currency.
+- Data type conversion.
+Currency: I changed the "Unit price (USD)" data type from number to currency.
+I also changed the date from general to date type and lots more.
 - Blank cells: no blank cell was found.
 - New column: Added a column titled "Sales Amount" by multiplying the Unit Price(USD) x Quantity; this was created in order to know the total sales generated.
-- VLOOKUP function: Used the function to retrieve information from the customers and products sheet using the customer ID and Product ID as lookup values.
+- INDEX and MATCH & VLOOKUP function: Used these functions to retrieve information from the customers and products sheet using the customer ID and Product ID as lookup values.
+- Tabulating: I tabulated to make the data more organized.
 # Analysis
 The analysis carried out include:
 | Analysis | Details |